 Goals-based investing then seeks to maximize the predictability of the investment portfolio by matching investment time horizons with goal timing, providing for lifestyle spending in the short run while giving riskier investments an adequate curing period to grow.

 Rather than allocating to stocks, bonds and cash, Cresset’s investment specialists utilize goals-based investment strategies that enable us to allocate client assets by time horizon.

 Cresset’s Lifestyle strategy: Designed with the intent to produce cash flows from overnight to 7 years.
-Using historical market experience, the Lifestyle strategy focuses on low risk investments including bonds, private cash flows, MLPs, real estate and credit over a 3-year holding period.
+Using historical market experience, the Lifestyle strategy focuses on low risk investments including bonds, private cash flows, MLPs, real estate and credit.

-Cresset’s Growth strategy: Designed with the intent to produce cash flows over 7 to 15 years, the strategy is built on a diversified portfolio of public market investments over a 7-year holding period.
+Cresset’s Growth strategy: Designed with the intent to produce cash flows over 7 to 15 years, the strategy is built on a diversified portfolio of public market investments.

 Cresset’s Aspirational strategy: Designed with the intent to meet cash flow needs beyond 15 years.
 This time horizon provides the strategy with the flexibility to look beyond traditional public market investing for investment growth and cash flow.

 We report progress to clients in a goals-based reporting framework, with portfolio allocations and holdings shown broken out by Lifestyle, Growth and Aspirational strategies.
 We use these meetings with clients to affirm their current and future spending expectations and to determine if the portfolio is growing in line with expectations.
 In addition, Cresset professionals can run sensitivity analyses to determine how changes in spending, or other factors, might impact their success rate.